moto-penangf/documentation/docs/info/flash_stock.md

 DO NOT run any other commands than running the script, or you may brick your device.

 DO NOT flash the preloader, ever.

+**DO NOT REFLASH STOCK FIRMWARE WITH SP FLASH TOOL WITHOUT FIRST FLASHING IT WITH FASTBOOT, AS YOU MIGHT GET AN HARDBRICK** **FIRST FLASH STOCK FIRMWARE THROUGH FASTBOOT, AND JUST THEN FLASH IT WITH SP FLASH TOOL** **SP FLASH TOOL MIGHT RELOCK THE BOOTLOADER BEFORE FINISHING FLASHING, CAUSING AN ERROR THAT CAN ONLY BE RECOVERED WITH JTAG**
 :::

 1. Download the latest firmware from [Lolinet](https://mirrors.lolinet.com/firmware/lenomola/2023/penangf/official/)